joshua-poon/poonos/_posts/languages/2022-04-13-latin-scansion.md

 ---
 layout: post
-title:  "A guide to Latin scnaion"
+title:  "A guide to Latin scansion for dactylic hexameter"
 date:   2022-04-13 03:49:11 +1100
 categories: languages featured
 tags: latin scansion
 ---
-<h2>A guide to scansion for dactylic hexameter</h2>

 Scansion is identifying the rhythm of a line of Latin poetry.
 The most important aspects are the length of the vowels/syllables and the divisions within each line.

 <h2>Dactylic hexameter</h2>